 In Europe, one woman in three has been physically or sexually abused, most often by a partner or ex-partner.
 This means that every employer has been, is or will be in contact with an employee who has experienced gender-based violence, whether it happens at work or in the private sphere.

 Beyond the personal and social impacts, violence also has economic consequences.
-In Europe, the cost of gender-based violence for companies is estimated at 258 billion euros per year.
+In Europe, the cost of domestic violence is estimated at 175 billion euros per year.

 Multiple surveys show the extent to which such violence affects the victim’s ability to work, as well as her colleagues: reduced productivity, increased absenteeism, turnover, resignation without notice, etc.